+Decembe r 31, 2 019 June 3 0, 2020)

+C arrying Fair Carrying Fair

+a mount value amount value

+(In tho usands)

-December 31, 2019 20 Carrying amount Fair value Carrying amount Fair value (In thousands) Cash, cash equivalents and restricted cash \$ 157,870 \$ 157,870 \$ 161,578 \$ 161,578 Noncontrolling interest in CompX common stock 22,707 24,627 23,131 25,657
+Cash, cash equivalents and restricted cash \$ 157,870 \$ 157,870 \$ 162,481 \$ 162,481

-The fair value of our noncontrolling interest in CompX stockholders' equity is based upon its quoted market price at each balance sheet date, which represents a Level 1 input.
 Due to their near-term maturities, the carrying amounts of accounts receivable and accounts payable are considered equivalent to fair value.
+See Notes 2 and 7.

-Note 16 - Recent accounting pronouncements:
+Note 16 - Recent accounting pronouncement:

 In December 2019, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2019-12, Simplifying the Accounting for Income Taxes, which changes the accounting for certain income tax transactions and reduces complexity in accounting for income taxes in certain areas.
 The ASU introduces new guidance including providing a policy election for an entity to not allocate consolidated current and deferred tax expense when a member of a consolidated tax return is not subject to income tax in its separate financial statements and is a disregarded entity by the taxing authority; and providing guidance to evaluate whether a step-up in tax basis of goodwill relates to a business combination in which book goodwill was recognized or a separate transaction.
 The ASU also changes existing guidance in a number of areas, including: the method of making an intraperiod allocation of total income tax expense if there is a loss in continuing operations and gains outside of continuing operations; determining when a deferred tax liability is recognized after an investor in a non-U.S. entity transitions to or from the equity method of accounting; accounting for tax law changes and year-to-date losses in interim periods; and determining how to apply the income tax guidance to franchise taxes that are partially based on income.
 We adopted this ASU as of January 1, 2020.
-The adoption of this ASU in the first quarter of 2020 did not have a material effect on our Condensed Consolidated Financial Statements.
+The adoption of this ASU did not have a material effect on our Condensed Consolidated Financial Statements.